1. Commonly Used Terms

 (i) your first name, last name, and email address in order to send us messages from the Website;

-(ii) your first name, last name, email address, and availability in order to book a call with us;
+(ii) your first name, last name, email address, and availability in order to book a chat with us;

 (iii) your first name, last name, email address, and address in order to register for the Services;